-You have come to the end of the schedule, and your fitness has improved dramatically from little or no cardiovascular (CV) activity, to being able to complete a 5k event under your own steam.
+You have come to the end of the schedule, and your fitness has improved dramatically as you've progressed through towards race day.
 Along the way, you have made significant health and fitness gains, and equally importantly, you have progressed safely.
 By maintaining your training, you will be making a major contribution to your long-term health and fitness, and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
-Now you've completed your first race, you may be tempted to step up and try to improve your finishing time.
-See the realbuzz.com guides '5k intermediate' or the selection of 10k plans that will help you progress to the next level . . .
+Now you've completed your race, you may be tempted to step up in distance, perhaps to a 10k event.
+The 10k is a great test of both speed and endurance, and is the logical next rung on the running ladder.
+See the realbuzz. com guides '10k beginner', '10k intermediate', or '10k advanced' for training plans that will help you move on up! . .
 Enjoy your training!